Rauner gets it right naming Gorman as Tollway chief

 With Gorman coming back, taxpayers in Cook County and Illinois will have another champion fighting for their rights.

-Morrison faces a challenge from pro-Preckwinkle tax-hikers who don’t care about taxpayers.
-They only care about getting more money for their own individual programs from taxpayers.
-Morrison also faces a challenge from extremists who can’t get enough votes to do anything so they bully, yell and disrupt meetings hoping they can impose their unpopular views on the majority.
+Morrison faces a challenge from pro-Preckwinkle tax-hikers who don’t care about taxpayers but the real challenge is can he survive?
+Is he strong enough to hold the seat?
+SOme question his ability, not being as strong or popular as Gorman.
+The Gorman appointment of Morrison faces a challenge from extremists who can’t get enough votes to do anything so they bully, yell and disrupt meetings hoping they can impose their unpopular views on the majority.

 Taxpayers in Illinois are tired of answering every problem and every need by hiking taxes.
 The worst are taxes are those that are “percentages.”
 As costs go up the percentage taxes like the sales taxes increase dramatically on the backs of taxpayers.

-Morrison and others who oppose taxes need help and it’s good to see Gorman back on the front lines of public service fighting for the rights of the taxpayers.
+Gorman and others who oppose taxes need help.
+It’s good to see Gorman back on the front lines of public service fighting for the rights of the taxpayers.

 (Ray Hanania is an award-winning columnist, author and former Chicago City Hall reporter.
 Email him at email@example.com.)